Finder makes money from featured partners, but editorial opinions are our own.

 The good news?
 You may not need as big of a deposit as you think.
-Learn how much you can afford to borrow and follow these 3 steps to get into your own home sooner.
+Learn how much you can afford to borrow and whether you're eligible for any grants or schemes.

 Saving a house deposit can take years, especially when Australian property prices continue to go up.
 But if you can be disciplined with your spending, draw up a budget and research your support options, saving a deposit might be easier (and less expensive) than it seems at first.